ilosvideos/api-docs/source/includes/v2/_introduction.md

 # API Reference

-Welcome to the VidGrid [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API!
+Welcome to the VidGrid <a href="https://en.wikipedia.org/wiki/Representational_state_transfer" target="_blank">REST</a> API!
 You can use it to create and manage resources on your VidGrid account.
 All requests should be made over SSL and all responses are JSON encoded.

 Code examples can be viewed in the area to the right, and you can switch the language of the examples with the tabs in the top right.